Frequently asked questions

 Who is currently using SWIM?

 Essentially service providers use SWIM standards to build information services which service consumers can discover via metadata about information services published in a SWIM Registry.
 Application and solution builders can integrate information services into SWIM-enabled applications used in operations.
 Operational experts thus interact indirectly with SWIM using SWIM-enabled applications.
 At present, the most commonly known European SWIM information services are the Network Manager NOP B2B services.
-Metadata about them are expected to be made available in the EUROCONTROL SWIM Registry in the course of 2020.

 Who is behind the SWIM Reference (this website)?

 The SWIM Reference website is a collaborative EUROCONTROL NM initiative to share as far as possible in a one-stop-shop the necessary information and knowledge on SWIM from a global point of view, also including European aspects.
 The SWIM Reference website supports the deployment of SWIM globally and in Europe.

 Essentially, it is important to consider SWIM when on a digital transformation pathway.
 Two ways to approach SWIM could be: (i) as a “to-do” job to make any applicable requirements compliant, or (ii) as an opportunity for modernisation.
 In both cases, the likelihood of revisited business process is probable since this is a key aspect of service orientation.
 If taken as an opportunity, it has the advantage that one could contribute to the definition of future collaborative processes.

 This depends on each individual situation, migrations plans and any requirements imposed.
 For instance in Europe, the PCP IR currently determines obligations.
 Consequently, when any project is being implemented locally, a requirement analysis will be required in order to determine the actual answer to this question.
 As far as service consumers are concerned, if providers have migrated to SWIM, the consumers will clearly need to adapt to the newly available information service interfaces.